 Lowkey Media Viewer

-Works on Windows and macOS
+Works on Windows, macOS, and Linux

-Supports .jpg, .webp, .png, .gif, .mp4, .mov, .webm, and comic book archives .cbz / .zip
+Supports .jpg, .webp, .png, .gif, .mp4, .mov, .webm, comic book archives .cbz / .cbr, audio files, and more

 Download | Free